 I don't have any sort of fancy pizza pan or baking stone, so I just used a regular old cookie sheet.
 You can top your pizza with whatever you'd like, or have everybody make their own.

-For best results, set your oven to 475 – 500 degrees (you may need to experiment to find the oven temperature that works best for your particular oven).
-A hot oven is key to getting a crispy crust, but you don’t want it to burn.
+For best results, set your oven to 475-500 degrees Fahrenheit (you may need to experiment to find the oven temperature that works best for your particular oven).
+A hot oven is key to getting a crispy crust, but you don't want it to burn.

 Part of the fun of making pizza at home is using flavor combinations and ingredients you wouldn't find on a traditional restaurant pizza.